 These days, Hike it Baby is an international nonprofit with chapters in 330 cities, including Tokyo, Calgary, and Melbourne.
 For a nominal annual fee, the polished website connects new parents to a local Hike it Baby Facebook group, which in turn links them to trained branch ambassadors and other outdoorsy families.
-“For at lot of people, it’s become their entire support network,” Hodges says.
+“For a lot of people, it’s become their entire support network,” Hodges says.
 “People often refer to us as being their church.”

 Why pay $10 to join a Hike it Baby group, rather than venturing out on your own?
 For one, the other parents can assuage any fears of smothered or shaken babies.
 More importantly, Hike it Baby can suggest safe trails for children five and younger.
 “If you look up McCord on a general trails website, it says ‘family-friendly,’” Hodges explains.
 “You get there, and it’s all switchbacks and a giant waterfall.
-It’s not family-friendly if you have a 1 year old.”
+It’s not family-friendly if you have a 1-year-old.”
 That’s where Hike it Baby comes in.
 “For example, nobody knows about Sams Walker,” Hodges continues, “because it’s not interesting to a hiker who wants to be climbing up a mountain.
 [But] it’s really great for a family with a couple of kids.”